Safe Haven for Domestic Violence Victims

 Why our program is critical

 Every minute of every day, 20 people are abused by an intimate partner in the United States, reports the National Coalition Against Domestic Violence.
+Sadly, during the current COVID-19 crisis, domestic violence is even more prevalent.
 Pets are often used as “pawns” in domestic violence situations.
 Abusers will harm a family pet and/or make threats to hurt or kill a pet to keep family members from speaking up or leaving the abusive relationship.
 In surveys of women entering domestic violence shelters, as many as 85% reported that their pets had been threatened, injured, or killed by their partners.

 Most local domestic violence shelters are not able to accept pets (unless the pet is a registered service animal), which means that many pet owners stay with their abusive partners as they do not want to leave their animals behind.